-Writing-on-Stone / Áísínai’pi is a living sacred landscape for Blackfoot people.
+Writing-on-Stone / Áísínai’pi, with its thousands of years old rock art, is a living sacred landscape for the Blackfoot people.

-The area holds thousands of examples of indigenous rock art, carved into the sandstone.
-For the Blackfoot society of the past and the present there is also a spiritual connection to its impressive landforms such as hoodoos and canyons.
-The inscription comprises the sites of Áísínai’pi, Haffner Coulee and Poverty Rock.
+This prairie area holds thousands of examples of indigenous rock art, carved into the sandstone.
+They date from ca. 3,000 BP until and after the Contact Period.
+For the Blackfoot society of the past and the present, there is also a spiritual connection to its impressive landforms such as hoodoos and canyons.

 Map of Writing-on-Stone / Áísínai’piLoad map

-First there's the hoodoo extravaganza just below the visitor center.
+First, there's the hoodoo extravaganza just below the visitor center.
 You can walk small trails and climb over the hundreds of hoodoos freely.
 There a so many of them, it looks somewhat like Cappadocia.
-Great for taking pictures or just a lazy picknick sitting on a flat stone.
+Great for taking pictures or just a lazy picnic sitting on a flat stone.

 This area was and still is considered a sacred place where the spirits live.
 Labelled as a cultural landscape and displaying its peculiar type of rock art, I believe this site is a worthy WHS.

 Read more from Els Slots here.